cyrus-education/cyrus-education.github.io/_posts/2019-03-05-Media-Technology-2-CardSoring.md

 ---
 layout: post
-title: "Card Sorting to inspire logical essay"
+title: "Ask and Write: Using Card Sorting to formulate an essay"
 tags: [Image, Audio, Video]
 comments: false
 ---